Tour my third grade classroom (2004)

 Welcome to my collection of third grade classroom photos!
-This page features photos of a classroom in Prince George’s County, Maryland (just outside of Washington, D.C.)
-Though I started teaching in 1999, I first had access to a digital camera in 2003, so the classroom tours unfortunately don’t start until later!
-2003 was also the year I created the classroom management website that The Cornerstone evolved from.
-I’ve kept the text on this page exactly the same as when I first uploaded the pictures to my website so that it feels like you’ve just walked into my room and are taking a tour!
+These photos of a classroom in Prince George’s County, Maryland (just outside of Washington, D.C.) were taken by me in 2004.
+I’ve kept the text exactly the same as when I first uploaded them to this website so that it feels like you’ve just walked into my room and are taking a tour!

 More of My Classroom Tours

 Want to see photos of Other Teachers’ Rooms?
 I’ve collected classroom pictures from educators in all different parts of the United States!
 Learn their tips for desk arrangement, organization, and more.

 Would you like to have your pictures featured here?
 I’d love to add your classroom pics to the Other Teachers’ Rooms page!
 Contact me via email with the link to your Flickr, Tumblr, Picassa, blog, Pinterest board, or even a public Facebook album!
 Don’t worry about making sure everything looks perfect: we want to see REAL classrooms that are used by REAL students every day!
 International teachers–we’d especially love to see what your rooms look like!